AishaHarbi/TensorFlow-Object-Detection/README.md

 # TensorFlow-Object-Detection
-#### This is a slightly modified version of object_detection_tutorial of TensorFlow original documentation but for live object detection.
+#### This is a slightly modified version of object_detection_tutorial of TensorFlow official documentation but for live object detection.

 ### The required depenendcies:
 -Python